Which books in the Bible did John write?

 The Book of Revelation

-Almost universally early Christian tradition identifies the apostle John as the author of the Revelation.
+1. Authorship: The Book of Revelation opens with the statement, “The Revelation of Jesus Christ, which God gave Him to show His servants—things which must shortly take place.
+And He sent and signified it by His angel to His servant John” (Revelation 1:1 NKJV).
+Early church tradition unanimously attributes the authorship of Revelation to John the Apostle, who received the vision while exiled on the island of Patmos.
 In fact, every Christian author until the middle of the 3d century believed that.
 These authors are Justin Martyr at Rome (c.
 A.D.
 100–c.
 165; Dialogue With Trypho 81), Irenaeus at Lyons (c.
 A.D.
 130–c.
 202; Against Heresies iv.
 20. 11), Tertullian at Carthage (c.
 A.D.
 160–c.
 240; On Prescription Against Heretics 36), and Hippolytus at Rome (died c.
 A.D.
 220; Who Is the Rich Man That Shall Be Saved? xlii).

 In His service,